jfremond/snow-crash/level01/resources/walkthrough.md

-4. __Observation__ (Guest): the previous command reveals that the `flag01` user is the only flag user that has its password hash stored directly in the `/etc/passwd` file, which is a security risk
+4. __Observation__ (Guest): the previous command reveals that the `flag01` user is the only flag user that has its password hash stored directly in the `/etc/passwd` file, which is a security vulnerability
 	```
 	flag00:x:3000:3000::/home/flag/flag00:/bin/bash
 	flag01:42hDRfypTqqnw:3001:3001::/home/flag/flag01:/bin/bash